How to Be an Effective Leader When You’re Not Feeling At Your Best

 Have you wondered lately: How can I be an effective leader when I’m not at the top of my game?

-The last several months have been difficult for everyone in different ways.
+The past year been difficult for everyone in different ways.
 I have yet to meet someone who’s teeming with energy and is on top of their game.
 Leaders striving to be effective while dealing with their own issues have the added challenge of dealing with their colleagues’ and their team’s stress and emotions.

 HERE ARE THREE THINGS TO CONSIDER IF YOU WANT TO BE AN EFFECTIVE LEADER WHEN YOU’RE NOT AT YOUR BEST.